Extending a residence permit for universities and university colleges

 - a certificate to show that you have been accepted for further studies or an acceptance advice that you will be attending another course of education

-- a certificate showing outstanding studies, if the studies are more than the regular study hours
+- a certificate showing outstanding studies, if the studies have not been completed in the time expected

 - a document showing that you have made acceptable progress in your studies

 - copy of documents confirming that you have a comprehensive healthcare insurance policy that is valid for Sweden (if you are accepted for studies for less than one year).
 If you have insurance with the university or university college, you must enclose a certificate for this

 - bank statements showing how you have supported yourself for the last three months and that you have enough money to support yourself for the period of your application for a residence permit, or

 - a document in your name confirming that you have been receiving a grant or similar (for example, study assistance), with the details of the monthly amount and for what period you will continue to receive the money, or